fxhash/fxhash-website/src/articles/guide-mint-generative-token.md

 * **check files**: check again if your project behaves properly once uploaded to IPFS.
 Also if you implemented features, check if they work properly.
 This step is also used to configure which hash will be used for the preview of your project.
 * **configure capture**: select the capture mode and configure it.
 Also check if the capture is working properly
 * **verifications**: last check to see if token & capture work as intended
+* **extra settings**: configure extra settings, such as the variations a collector can explore when viewing your token
 * **mint**: enter informations about the Token & call the contract to mint

 ## Configure capture settings